aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLTX to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and WORDML files.
+<h2>Why to Convert XLTX to WORDML</h2>

+The need to convert XLTX to WORDML arises when a Python developer wants to add a feature to their application that allows users to convert XLTX files to WORDML.
+This is because WORDML is a Microsoft Word format that is widely used for creating documents, and XLTX is a Microsoft Excel format that is used for creating spreadsheets.
+By converting XLTX to WORDML, the developer can enable their users to create documents from their spreadsheets.

+<h2>How Aspose.Total Helps for XLTX to WORDML Conversion</h2>

+Aspose.Total for Python via .NET API is a full package of various APIs that can help to automate the conversion process from XLTX to WORDML.
+This API is composed of two parts: Aspose.Cells for Python via .NET and Aspose.Words for Python via .NET.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The first step is to use Aspose.Cells for Python via .NET API to convert the XLTX file to HTML.
+This API provides a wide range of features that can help to manipulate the XLTX file, such as formatting, adding images, and more.
+After the XLTX file is converted to HTML, the second step is to use Aspose.Words for Python via .NET API to save the created HTML into the desired Microsoft Word format.
+This API provides a wide range of features that can help to manipulate the WORDML file, such as formatting, adding images, and more.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from XLTX to WORDML.
+This API is easy to use and provides a wide range of features that can help to manipulate the XLTX and WORDML files.

 {{% /blocks/products/pf/feature-page-summary %}}